India opposes deal to phase out fossil fuels by 2100 at climate summit

 India, whose 1.2 billion people produce far lower emissions per capita than the world average, in October committed to slow the rate of growth in its carbon output by a third over the next 15 years.

-While the pledge was welcomed by some environmentalists, others worry that India’s huge population and rapid industrialization mean heavy future use of carbon will tip the balance in the global fight against climate change.
+While the pledge was welcomed by some environmentalists, others worry that India’s huge population and rapid industrialisation mean heavy future use of carbon will tip the balance in the global fight against climate change.
+(Editing by Sanjeev Miglani)